barcampphilly/barcamp-how-to/README.md

 * We have consolidated all important accounts under the `barcampphilly@gmail.com` email address.
 Account hosting used to be with MediaTemple, which was bought by GoDaddy.
 You can still query the old DNS records on MediaTemple with commands like `nslookup -q=mx barcampphilly.org ns1.mediatemple.net` or `nslookup -q=txt barcampphilly.org ns1.mediatemple.net`.
 * The website is registered and hosted at NameCheap.com.
 Credentials are in PassPack.
     * After logging in, go to `Account -> Hosting List`
+    * Domains are under `Domains`
-    * DNS can be seen under `Zone Editor`
+    * DNS configuration is under `Zone Editor`
-    * Add SSH keys for access to the server under `SSH Access -> Manage SSH Keys.` **RSA keys only! ed25519 is not supported.** See any example SSH config in PassPack.
+    * Add SSH keys for access to the server under `SSH Access -> Manage SSH Keys.` **RSA keys only! ed25519 is not supported.** See an example SSH config in PassPack.

 ## 6. Communications and Promotion